Right-wing politics

-Right-wing politics is the range of political ideologies that view certain social orders and hierarchies as inevitable, natural, normal, or desirable, typically supporting this position in favour of conservatism, natural law, economics, authority, property, religion, or tradition.
+Right-wing politics, or rightism, is the range of political ideologies that view certain social stratifications and orders as inevitable, natural, normal, or desirable, typically supporting this position in favour of conservatism, natural law, economics, authority, property, religion, or tradition.
 Hierarchy and inequality may be seen as natural results of traditional social differences or competition in market economies.

 Right-wing politics are considered the counterpart to left-wing politics, and the left–right political spectrum is the most common political spectrum.
-The right includes social conservatives and fiscal conservatives, as well as right-libertarians.
-"Right" and "right-wing" have been variously used as compliments and pejoratives describing neoliberal, conservative, and fascist economic and social ideas.
+The right includes social conservatives, as well as laissez-faire economic policies.
+"Right" and "right-wing" have been variously used as compliments and pejoratives describing neoliberal and conservative economic and social ideas.